Today I wanted to have a little (okay, massive) rant about Pull & Bear sizing.

 My CHILD does not fit into the LARGEST size available in this style from Pull & Bear, a WOMEN’S fashion retailer.

 Quite naturally Flea was dismayed when she realised the shorts were far too tight.
-She was distraught when she realised that she couldn’t fit into the largest size available (a 12).
+We looked at the Pull & Bear sizing and Flea was distraught when she realised that she couldn’t fit into the largest size available (a 12).

 It took me a good 30 minutes to talk her down from a fit of self-loathing and doubt.
-She’d never had reason to think about whether her body is “too big” before – but now she is starting to wonder.
+She’d never had reason to think about whether her body is “too big” before – but suddenly, she was starting to wonder.

 Honestly, it was heartbreaking to see.
 I have a child who is perfectly healthy and active, and a normal weight for her height.
 She shouldn’t be upset by clothes that are simply NOT the right size.